 The underground project started to spread across the public domain, barely connected to station spaces and within the archaeological pattern, open a new view to another dimension of landscaping.

-The underground landscape has become the pivot from which to pursue the sustainability of the infrastructure: it is not an unconscious walking path driving users through the tube.
+The underground landscape has become the pivot from which to pursue the sustainability of the infrastructure.
 Walking through the hallways of the new Naples Metro has become an emotional journey, to find and preserve our interior landmarks.
 The underground Line 1 represents an integrated project: Art staging the empty walking lanes, Architecture improving the quality of living in the urban setting.
 This theme was projected to the outside: each urban design has a different approach.